xiaoli-dong/metaerg/README.md

 * [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/)

 # Running with docker
-MetaErg docker image is hosted on the docker hub: https://hub.docker.com/r/xiaolidong/docker-metaerg.
+The MetaErg docker image is hosted on the docker hub: https://hub.docker.com/r/xiaolidong/docker-metaerg.
 Due to licencing permissions, this image does not contain [SignalP](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp) and [TMHMM](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?tmhmm).
 When running with docker image, "--sp --tm" options cannot be enabled.
 ```
-# Get Docker image
+# Get the Docker image
 docker pull xiaolidong/docker-metaerg

+# Databases and Docker
-# Using the downloaded prebuilt database or build database using MetaErg supplied script.
+With Docker, you can either use the downloaded prebuilt database or build a database with the command below.
 Building the database process will take a while to run:
 docker run --shm-size 2g --rm -u $(id -u):$(id -g) -it -v my_local_dir:/data/ docker-metaerg setup_db.pl -o /data -v 132

 #Running MetaErg with default options